 There is a shift happening on a global level to support local businesses, and here on St. Croix the majority of businesses are locally owned and operated.
 The lack of chain stores found on St. Croix provides the island with some wonderfully diverse local boutiques offering unique products, as well as personalized customer service.
 Shop for stylish island fashions, books, teas and spices, home decor, and locally made skincare products…the options are endless and ever changing!

 Looking to add a little flair to your wardrobe?
 Indulge in the feel of the tropics with a new sundress or island-themed shirt.
 If you are looking for something a little classier, perhaps for a special event, you can find that too!
 Stylish linen pants for him, or a special occasion dress for her.
 Once you find that perfect outfit, don’t forget to accessorize!
-Complete your ensemble with a great pair of sandals or heels, a coordinating handbag, and maybe even a stylish hat.
+Complete your ensemble with a great pair of sandals or heels, a coordinating handbag, and maybe even a new fragrance.
 You will find that the St. Croix shop owners and their employees are happy to help you to find just the right style and flattering fit for you.
 From personal experience I can tell you that boutique shopping for clothing here on the island is like having a personal shopper, so enjoy the experience as well as your purchases.

 Hitting the beach?
 Shop for a swimsuits and cover-ups in the latest styles.
 You may also want to add a little protection from the sun with a rash guard, some polarized sunglasses, or a fun hat.
 Shop for the whole family, and don’t forget the sunblock, beach towels, and maybe a beach bag as a souvenir from St. Croix.
 You can also find flip flops, or water socks if you are going to be hitting some of the rockier beaches.
 You can find everything you need to hit the beach in style in several boutiques and shops right along Queen Cross Street near the boardwalk in Christiansted.